blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	-
 ----
 - 3500 - 3000 BC: Middle east is getting complicated: Mitanni, Assyria, Babylon, Elam, Hyksos (Canaanites in Egypt and Sinai)
+- 2334-2154 BC: There was a merger of Sumerian civilization with Akkadian to form a Sumero-Akkadian civilization, and Akkadian would replace Sumerian

 # 2 Millenia BC
 ## Time Period 3 (1700 BC - 1200 BC)